DeShrike/ledbox_generator/README.md

 # LedBox Generator

-Creates SVG files for a Laster Cutter to cut out the various parts of a grid box that can be used to build a led grid box.
+Creates SVG files for a Laser Cutter to cut out the various parts of a grid box that can be used to build a led grid box.

-See config.py to configure the box.

-More info comming soon...
+## Usage

+Edit settings in config.py

+Run python3 main.py

+SVG files are created in the out folder.